D'Anyers family: D'Anyers of Cheshire

-Since the 14th century the Daniell family held important court, municipal, parliamentary and military positions in England and France, with many members holding knighthoods in their own right.
+Since the 14th century the family held important court, municipal, parliamentary and military positions in England and France, with many members holding knighthoods in their own right.

-Following the loss of their Cheshire estates in the 18th century, descendants of the family moved to the South West and founded a successful shipping company with later interests in brewing and railway investments and estates in Devon and Somerset.
+Following the loss of their Cheshire estates in the mid 18th century, descendants of the family moved to the South West and founded a successful shipping company with later branches holding interests in brewing and railway investments as well as estates in Lancashire, Devon and Somerset.